mcmtroffaes/homepage/posts/2015-06-24-understanding-hakyll.markdown

 ---

-As I was playing around to get Hakyll to produce a page containing my publications, I soon realized that a more thourough understanding of the internals of Hakyll would be required.
+As I was playing around to get Hakyll to produce a page containing my publications, I soon realized that a more thorough understanding of the internals of Hakyll would be required.
 This post aims to go through the basic building blocks to get to building a custom publication page.
 First I strongly recommend reading